Skip to main content

 2. Or Pre-download the most common artifacts in a build container image

 Option 1 would involve the selection and setup of an appropriate artifact repository manager such as Nexus or Artifactory.
-There's a reasonable chance that if your organisation happens to write your own reusable libraries then this will already be in place for supporting the distribution of those artifacts anyway, so it may just be a matter of re-configuring the setup to support mirroring of external third party libraries sources from external repositories.
+There's a reasonable chance that if your organisation happens to write your own reusable libraries then this will already be in place for supporting the distribution of those artifacts anyway, so it may just be a matter of re-configuring the setup to support mirroring of external third party libraries sourced from external repositories.

 Option 2 may seem a bit counter-intuitive as it would go against the current trend of trying to minimise container sizes and to be generally useful it would need to contain a broader range of artifacts than any one project's build would require.